 This article was originally written in October, 2015.

 TD Garden, home of the Boston Bruins, has only been open for a few decades.
 But in that time, it’s seen countless unforgettable moments.
 Playing host to the Bruins, Celtics, the Beanpot, Hockey East championships, figure skating, concerts, professional wrestling, and even box lacrosse has given plenty of people a great memory at TD Garden.
-In fact, over 30 million people have stepped foot in the arena over the last twenty-plus years.
+In fact, over 30 million people have stepped foot in the arena over the last 20-plus years.

 Origins of TD Garden

 To make matters worse, every seat in the brand new arena had been stamped with a Shawmut logo, a company that no longer existed.
 As a result, each and every seat needed to be replaced before anybody even had the chance to sit in them.
 On top of that, the arena’s entire color scheme had to be altered.
 Finally, a ready-to-be-used FleetCenter emerged.
 What a start.

 When FleetBoston Financial merged with Bank of America in 2004, the Fleet Center was set to change names once again.
-In January of 2005, Delaware North and the bank reached an agreement that released the bank from the final six years of its naming rights agreement.
+In Jan.
+2005, Delaware North and the bank reached an agreement that released the bank from the final six years of its naming rights agreement.
 Thus, Delaware North was free to sell.

-In early March of 2005, TD Banknorth announced that it had purchased the naming rights of the arena, priced at $6 million per year.
-However, the six month period before the arena adopted its new name has quite the story.
+In early March 2005, TD Banknorth announced that it had purchased the naming rights of the arena, priced at $6 million per year.
+However, the six-month period before the arena adopted its new name has quite the story.

 It wasn’t until July of 2005 that the arena took on its new name: TD Garden.
 However, from February to March, the arena was being advertised as “YourGarden”, as in – you could buy the naming rights for a day on eBay.
 We aren’t kidding.